 Aloe rupestris Baker

-Aloe rupestris is a large, fast-growing succulent with an unbranched trunk on top of which sits a rosette of thick, succulent, blue-grey leaves with red-brown spines along the margins.
+Aloe rupestris is a large, fast-growing succulent with an unbranched trunk on top of which sits a rosette of thick, fleshy, blue-grey leaves with red-brown spines along the margins.
 It grows up to 26.2 feet (8 m) tall.
-As the leaves die they remain attached to the trunk, these can be removed or left attached giving the trunk a shaggy look.
-In spring and summer a huge, branched flowering stem is produced.
-There can be up to 12 spikes each with a terminal raceme of yellow buds opening into wonderfully brilliant, tubular, orange to red flowers.
+As the leaves die, they remain attached to the trunk.
+They can be removed or left attached, giving the trunk a shaggy look.
+In spring and summer, a huge, branched flowering stem is produced.
+There can be up to 12 spikes, each with a terminal raceme of yellow buds opening into wonderfully brilliant, tubular, orange to red flowers.

 How to Grow and Care